Lines on K3 quartic surfaces in characteristic 3: Bounds on the valency

-\end{lemma} \proof A fiber of type $\IV$ contains three simple components; hence, the corresponding residual cubic can also have only simple components.
-Since it cannot contain cycles, it must be one of the following, as in the picture: \begin{itemize} \item a cusp; \item a conic and a line meeting tangentially in one point; \item three distinct lines meeting in one point. \end{itemize} The remaining components must come from the resolution of the singular points on the surface.
+\begin{lemma} Let \(\ell \subset X\) be any line of degree~\(3\).
+A fiber of type~\(\IV\) of the fibration induced by \(\ell\) corresponds to one of the residual cubics pictured in~\autoref{fig:cubics-type-IV}, with the only restriction that \(\ell\) cannot pass through a singular point. \end{lemma} \proof A fiber of type~\(\IV\) contains three simple components; hence, the corresponding residual cubic can also have only simple components.
+Since it cannot contain cycles, it must be one of the following, as in \autoref{fig:cubics-type-IV}: a cusp, a conic and a line meeting tangentially in one point, or three distinct lines meeting in one point.
+The remaining components must come from the resolution of the singular points on the surface.
 The types of the singular points can be immediately deduced from the respective Dynkin diagrams. \endproof

-\begin{lemma} Let $\ell$ be any line of degree~$3$.
-A fiber of type $\IV^*$ must have one of the residual cubics pictured in Figure~\ref{fig:cubics-type-IV*}, with the only restriction that $\ell$ cannot pass through a singular point.
+\begin{lemma} Let \(\ell \subset X\) be any line of degree~\(3\).
+A fiber of type~\(\IV^*\) of the fibration induced by \(\ell\) corresponds to one of the residual cubics pictured in \autoref{fig:cubics-type-IV*}, with the only restriction that \(\ell\) cannot pass through a singular point. \end{lemma} \proof Besides the residual cubics with only simple components described in the previous lemma, we can also have multiple components, namely a double line and a simple line, or a triple line.

-\proof Besides the residual cubics with only simple components described in the previous lemma, we can also have multiple components, namely \begin{itemize} \item a double line and a simple line; \item a triple line. \end{itemize} In the former case, the strict transforms of the lines can intersect (if their intersection point is smooth) or not (if their intersection point is singular), giving rise to two different configurations, which we distinguish by the letters $a$ and $b$.
-In the latter case, there is no ambiguity, since a fiber of type $\IV^*$ contains only one triple component. \endproof \end{lemma}
+In the former case, the strict transforms of the lines can intersect (if their intersection point is smooth) or not (if their intersection point is singular), giving rise to two different configurations, which we distinguish by the letters \(a\) and \(b\).
+In the latter case, there is no ambiguity, since a fiber of type~\(\IV^*\) contains only one triple component. \endproof

-From now on we will denote by $iv_0$, $iv_1$,\ldots the number of fibers of type $\IV_0,$ $\IV_1$, and so on.
+We denote by \(iv_0\), \(iv_1\),\ldots the number of fibers of type~\(\IV_0,\) \(\IV_1\), and so on.
 Note that the subscript indicates the local valency of the fiber.

-As a last ingredient, we need to find a bound for the degree of the cuspidal curve~$K$, which by definition is given by the intersection number of $K$ with a hyperplane section~$H$.